 I. THE PEACE THAT THE SWORD BRINGS

 Emperor Zaron was tapping his fingernails over the hilt of the sword on his hip.
 It was ridiculous that he was the nervous one, when he was the one on the winning side.
-Nevertheless he couldn't keep still while he was waiting for the doors of the conference room to open and for the king of Issa to enter and surrender himself to him.
-He looked outside, from the large windows that let he view a great part of the city below.
+Nevertheless he couldn't keep still while he was waiting in the conference room for the doors to open and for the king of Issa to enter and surrender himself to him.
+He looked outside, from the large windows that let he overlook a great part of the city below.

-For a long time the kingdom of Issa had maintained its freedom, it was the last one to do so in all the continent of Zabad.
-As a red sea, his army had sized the neighbourhood kingdoms, annexing them to the Rakon empire, in one glorious campaign after the other.
+For a long time the kingdom of Issa had maintained its freedom, the last one to do so in all the continent of Zabad.
+As a red sea, his army had sized the neighbourhood kingdoms, taking them over one by one, in one glorious campaign after the other.
 Zaron kept Issa for last.
 Rich, thriving Issa, so technologically advanced, had been his most dangerous rival.
-However, once everything else was conquered, even Issa had to fell to the crushing superiority of the Rakian armies.
+However, once everything else was conquered, even Issa had to fell to the crushing superiority of the Rakian armies

 Issa Academy, fully funded by the government, attracted the most brilliant minds from all over the word.
 Scientists, philosophers, healers and artists, everybody came to Issa either to study or to submit their ideas, and to match wits with equally brilliant minds.
 From Issa came the most beautiful artworks and music pieces, the best healers, the most sophisticated thinkers and the most revolutionary inventions.
-Like the telegraph, for example, the brand new discovery that let people communicate along great distance and that, if only it had been created ten years prior, it would had made the conquest of the continent very difficult, since Zaron had used to win his wars the rapidity of his army and the element of surprise to catch his enemy unprepared.
-Another Issian invention, vital to his victorious campaign, thought a very satisfied Zaron, had been the aerostats that brought there his troops.
+Like the telegraph, for example, the brand new discovery that let people communicate along great distance and that, if only it had been created ten years prior, it would had made the conquest of the continent very difficult, since Zaron had won his wars thanks to the rapidity of his army and had used the element of surprise to catch his enemies unprepared.
+Another example of Issian ingenuity, one vital to his victorious campaigns, thought a very satisfied Zaron, had been the aerostats that brought there his troops.

 He could, but he would not.

-He wanted all that knowledge for himself, all that potential, he wanted the streets of his imperial capitol, Halanda, to be as clean and as tidy as Issia, he wanted his subjects, at Rakon, to be as rich and wealthy as the Issians.
-He wanted to import all that material prosperity and advanced mindset, without stealing.
+He wanted all that knowledge, all that potential, for himself.
+He wanted the streets of his imperial capitol, Halanda, to be as clean and as tidy as Issa's, he wanted his subjects, at Rakon, to be as rich and wealthy as the Issians.
+He wanted to import all that material prosperity and advanced mindset, without stealing it.
 He wanted his people to learn from Issa and nobody wants to imitate a broken, kneeling enemy.
 His dream, his greatest ambition, could became reality only integrating Issa into his empire, with its dignity intact.

 After making sure his plan could be put into effects, he disclosed it to his closest collaborators who, just as he expected, were opposed to it.
 His military advisors wanted to plunder Issa, stripping it of its wealth and take everything worth of taking back to Rakon, to fill the treasury with Issian gold and benefit from it, squeezing the defeated population with taxes to keep the high life standards Zaron victories got them used to.
-But Zaron wanted more and so he ignored all suggestion not in line with his plan and that was the reason he was in that room now, to wait for the defeated king to present his surrender instead of a battlefield, with his sword pointed to neck to the kneeling monarch.
+But Zaron wanted more and so he ignored all suggestions not in line with his plan and that was the reason he was in that room at that moment, to wait for the defeated king to present his surrender instead of on the battlefield, with his sword pointed to neck to the kneeling monarch.

 The king got close to Zaron slowly, with an expression of pain on his face and then he bended, stiffly, placing a knee on the floor in front of the victor.